AlmendroProject/ParaglidingPropulsion/ParaglidingPropulsion/README.md

-# ParaglidingPropulsion
+# Paragliding project  #

-This repository was created with the idea to develop a propulsion system for the paragliding.
+Paragliding Project have the intention to develop a propulsion system for paraglidings.